AndryRafam/BRSV/README.md

 THE PROGRAM IS UNDER GPL 3.0 LICENSE.

+# What are the intermediate stages ?
+- 1) Shuffle randomly the clear message
+- 2) Apply OTP (One Time Pad) to the shuffled clear message
+- 3) Salt the OTP message
+- 4) Shuffle randomly the salt message

 # How to run it on Linux (Debian / Ubuntu)
 - 1) Download the program
 - 2) In command line, go to the folder containing the downloaded program